-- Your ride code will expire after a set amount of time, so you’ll need to request a new one when time’s up.
+- Your ride code will expire after a set amount of time, so you’ll need to request a new one when the time’s up.

 - Bikeshare networks have a maximum duration of free trips included in your pass.
 In most cases, this is 30 minutes.
-Trips longer than this will incur usage fees.
+Trips longer than this will incur additional usage fees.

 Tap the trip in the results to see details about which stations to use.
 You can also get a ride code to unlock a bike at the selected station by tapping Get a Bike.

 If you experience issues with payment or ride codes, contact the customer service department of your bikeshare company directly.
 They're in a better position to identify where the issue occurred.